Business clinical waste disposal

 - swabs or dressings

 - syringes, needles or other sharp instruments.

 Reigate & Banstead do not operate a business clinical waste collection service.
 This includes Care Homes.
 However our domestic residential clinical waste service is handled by PHS Group, see the PHS Group.

 There are alternative suppliers available.
 It is your responsibility to ensure that a registered carrier is used for this type of waste, the Environment Agency website has a public register of all companies who are registered to remove this waste.

-The Department of Health has further information on the safe disposal of clinical waste under the Health Technical Memorandum 07-01: Safe Management of Healthcare Waste (Department of Health website).
+NHS England has further information on the safe disposal of clinical waste under the Health Technical Memorandum 07-01: Management and disposal of healthcare waste (NHS England website).

 Tel Sales: 02920 809 098